 Place the ball of dough in a large bowl coated with olive oil, dust the top of the dough with flour, and cover with a clean dish towel and place in a warm draft-free area for about 1-1 1/2 hours, until the dough has doubled in size.
 Punch the dough down.
 At this point you can either refrigerate the dough overnight (or up to 2 days, covered with plastic or beeswax wrap and occasionally punched down) or divide the dough into 4-8 portions and let the dough balls sit to relax while preheating your oven (depending on how big you want your pizzas).
 If you have refrigerated your dough be sure to bring it to room temperature before you are ready to cook.

-Using your hands, form your pizza crusts 15-20 minutes before cooking your pizza on a flat surface dusted with semolina flour until it is nice and thin.
-It's best to do this on a pizza peel (the paddle that they use in those fancy restaurants)
+Using your hands, form your pizza crusts 15-20 minutes before cooking your pizza on a flat surface dusted generously with semolina flour until it is nice and thin.
+It's best to do this on a pizza peel to easily transfer to the hot stone (the paddle that they use in those fancy restaurants).

-Remove the pizza stone from the oven, carefully lay your formed pizza dough on the stone, add your toppings as per below and bake until the pizza is golden brown, about 10 minutes.
-Cut and serve!
+Carefully transfer your formed pizza dough to the stone, add your toppings as per below and bake until the pizza is golden brown, about 8-10 minutes.
+Cut and serve hot.

 Layer with the mushrooms and finish with a thin layer of the cheeses.
 Remove the leaves from one sprig of thyme and spread it evenly over the pizza; garnish the pizza with additional thyme sprigs once the pizza is cooked.